UK churches celebrate the 'great life' of Prince Philip | Entertainment

 UK churches celebrate the 'great life' of Prince Philip

 The life of Prince Philip was celebrated at church services across Britain on Sunday, with the Archbishop of Canterbury praying for those who found that the death of Queen Elizabeth's husband had left a "very great gap" in their lives.
-Marking the third of eight days of national mourning, people gathered at royal palaces to leave flowers, while religious and political leaders expressed support for the 94-year-old queen, the world's oldest and longest-reigning monarch.
+As part of eight days of national mourning, people gathered at royal palaces to leave flowers, while religious and political leaders expressed support for the 94-year-old queen, the world's oldest and longest-reigning monarch.

-The leader of the Catholic Church in England and Wales, Cardinal Vincent Nichols, said he hoped the private nature of the funeral would allow the family to come together and rebuild ties.
-"Many a family gather and get over tension and broken relationships at the time of a funeral," he told Times Radio.
-"Something very profound unites them all again.
-And that would be true of this family, I'm sure."
+The leader of the Catholic Church in England and Wales, Cardinal Vincent Nichols, also told Times Radio he hoped the private nature of the funeral would allow the family to come together and rebuild ties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)